phac-nml/irida/doc/user/user/sample-metadata-templates/index.md

 ## Deleting metadata templates

 Clicking on the delete template button will open a warning about deleting the template.
-Clicking the `Delete this template` button in the modal will delete this template <strong style="padding: 0 4px; background-color: rgba(252, 248, 227, 1.00); font-weight: bold;">this cannot be undone</strong>.
+Clicking the `Delete this template` button in the modal will delete this template **this cannot be undone**.

 ![Delete Template](images/delete_template.gif)